TimLChan/surfshark-smartdns-updater/README.md

 ## Notes:
 - The python script only works with Python 3.
 - ~~Bash script coming soon (when I get around to id)~~ Done
+- Use https://crontab.guru/ to create a cron script to run this automatically to make sure it's always updated

 ## Questions:
 - Your code is garbage/needs work/can be improved